-“500 Elephants” is the largest ever translocation of elephants to a single reserve, and is one of the most significant translocation initiatives in conservation history.
-African Parks, in collaboration with the Department of National Parks and Wildlife (DNPW), is moving up to 500 elephants, in addition to around 1,500 other animals of various species, on a one-way journey of approximately 350km from Liwonde National Park and Majete Wildlife Reserve in southern Malawi to Nkhotakota Wildlife Reserve in northern Malawi.
+“500 Elephants” was the largest ever translocation of elephants to a single reserve, and was one of the most significant translocation initiatives in conservation history.
+African Parks, in collaboration with the Department of National Parks and Wildlife (DNPW), moved up to 500 elephants, in addition to around 1,500 other animals of various species, on a one-way journey of approximately 350 km from Liwonde National Park and Majete Wildlife Reserve in southern Malawi to Nkhotakota Wildlife Reserve in northern Malawi.
 All three parks are managed by African Parks in partnership with DNPW.
 In July 2016, 261 elephants and 1,117 head of game animals were moved from Liwonde and Majete to Nkhotakota.
 Starting June 2017, another 250 additional elephants were moved to Nkhotakota over six weeks.

 What is a translocation?

-Translocations are a valuable, resource-intensive conservation management strategy that can be applied to protected areas to actively reduce risk of species extinction by broadening their range and increasing their numbers.
-Exemplifying proactive conservation, “500 Elephants” is an example of human-assisted migration, and is these elephants’ best hope for a sustainable future in which herds have the opportunity to stabilize and grow.
+Translocations are a valuable, resource-intensive conservation management strategy that can be applied to protected areas to actively reduce the risk of species extinction by broadening their range and increasing their numbers.
+The “500 Elephants” translocation is an example of human-assisted migration, and is these elephants’ best hope for a sustainable future.

 What precedent does this translocation set?

-A project of this scale is logistically challenging and requires substantial capacity.
-What this initiative demonstrates is that scale does not have to be a limitation.
-Seemingly extreme measures can be taken to alleviate overstocked parks, to restock new parks, and to relocate animals from unprotected areas to protected areas.
-This translocation also showcases the extraordinary lengths people from various sectors will go to actively protect an endangered species.
+A project of this scale was logistically challenging and required substantial capacity.
+What this initiative demonstrated was that scale does not have to be a limitation.
+Seemingly extreme measures were taken to alleviate overstocked parks, to restock new parks, and to relocate animals from unprotected areas to protected areas.
+This translocation also showcased the extraordinary lengths people from various sectors went to actively protect an endangered species.

 About the Parks